Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Condobolin has 127 active public transport stops offering a mix of train and bus services.
 These are covered by 20 routes providing 277 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 189 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car is the dominant mode of transport at 90%, while 7% walk.
+Transport accessibility is rated excellent, with residents typically located 189 meters from the nearest stop.
+Most residents commute outward daily, with car being the dominant mode at 90%.
+Walking accounts for 7% of journeys.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, only 8.5% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 39 trips per day across all routes, resulting in approximately 2 weekly trips per individual stop.
-The map accompanying this analysis displays the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 8.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 39 trips per day across all routes, translating to approximately 2 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport